zackrdavis/zackrdavis.github.io/md-pages/fonting-with-gans.md

 ### 1/30/2024

 During my virtual residency at the [Recurse Center](https://www.recurse.com/), one of my goals was to get comfortable with PyTorch and Jupyter notebooks.
 Another was to build some highly responsive UI around machine learning.
-I've always been intrigued by [David Ha's formulation](https://otoro.net/ml/) that resource constraints drove the development of cognition's best tricks, and I hadn't seen a lot of inference executing in the browser.
+I've always liked [David Ha's formulation](https://otoro.net/ml/) that resource constraints are behind cognition's best tricks, and I hadn't seen a lot of inference executing in the browser.
 What kind of UI is possible with small models and no perceptible delay?

 My first stab in this direction was an in-browser Generative Adversarial Net with the EMNIST handwriting dataset.
 And, putting the prize up front, here it is, running fast enough animate latent-space-interpolation in real time: